dmey/synthia/README.md

 ## Overview

-Synthetic data need to preserve the statistical properties of real data in terms of their individual behavior and (inter-)dependences ([Meyer et al. 2021](https://doi.org/10.5194/gmd-2020-427)).
+Synthetic data need to preserve the statistical properties of real data in terms of their individual behavior and (inter-)dependences.
 [Copula](https://dmey.github.io/synthia/copula.html) and [functional Principle Component Analysis (fPCA)](https://dmey.github.io/synthia/fpca.html) are statistical models that allow these properties to be simulated ([Joe 2014](https://doi.org/10.1201/b17116)).
-As such, copula generated data have shown potential to improve the generalization of machine learning (ML) emulators ([Meyer et al. 2021](https://doi.org/10.5194/gmd-2020-427)) or anonymize real-data datasets ([Patki et al. 2016](https://doi.org/10.1109/DSAA.2016.49)).
+As such, copula generated data have shown potential to improve the generalization of machine learning (ML) emulators ([Meyer et al. 2021](https://doi.org/10.5194/gmd-14-5205-2021)) or anonymize real-data datasets ([Patki et al. 2016](https://doi.org/10.1109/DSAA.2016.49)).

 Synthia is an open source Python package to model univariate and multivariate data, parameterize data using empirical and parametric methods, and manipulate marginal distributions.
 It is designed to enable scientists and practitioners to handle labelled multivariate data typical of computational sciences.
 For example, given some vertical profiles of atmospheric temperature, we can use Synthia to generate new but statistically similar profiles in just three lines of code (Table 1).